otuva/odoo-epos/README.md

 * Can print receipt to png file

 ## How to use in Odoo
 Step 1.
-Force your Point of Sale to use a secure connection (HTTPS)
+If Odoo version <= 18.0, need to force your Point of Sale to use a secure connection (HTTPS)

 https://www.odoo.com/documentation/18.0/applications/sales/point_of_sale/configuration/https.html#force-your-point-of-sale-to-use-a-secure-connection-https